davedelong/DDMathParser/README.markdown

     NSString *math = @"6 * $a";

-Then when you figure out what the value is supposed to be, you can pass it along in the substitution dictionary:
+When you figure out what the value is supposed to be, you can pass it along in the substitution dictionary:

     NSDictionary *variableSubstitutions = [NSDictionary dictionaryWithObject:[NSNumber numberWithInt:7] forKey:@"a"];
     NSLog(@"%@", [[DDMathEvaluator sharedMathEvaluator] evaluateString:math withSubstitutions:variableSubstitutions]); //logs "42"

 Variables are denoted in the source string as beginning with `$` and can contain numbers or letters.
-They are case sensitive.  (`$a` is not the same as `$A`)
+They are case **sensitive**.  (`$a` is not the same as `$A`)

 ### Associativity